Firefighters' 2015 Scheme

-The Firefighter’s Pension Scheme 2015 is a Career Average Revalued Earnings scheme.
+The Firefighter’s Pension Scheme 2015 is a career average revalued earnings (CARE) scheme.
 These pages contain a brief summary of information regarding the scheme.
-A full guide is available in the forms and guides library.
+A full guide is also available.

 You must have built up at least three months qualifying service.

-At retirement, the amounts of pension built up each year are added together to calculate the total pension due.
+At retirement, the amount of pension built up each year is added together to work out the total pension due.

-If during the scheme year you have been on leave, on reduced contractual pay or no pay due to sickness or injury, or have been on relevant paid child related leave, or reserve forces leave, then for that period your pension is based on your assumed pensionable pay.
+If, during the scheme year, you've been on leave, on reduced contractual pay or no pay due to sickness or injury, or have been on relevant paid child related leave, or reserve forces leave, then for that period your pension is based on your assumed pensionable pay.

-As a member of the 2015 scheme your contribution rate is based upon your full time equivalent pensionable pay.
+As a member of the 2015 scheme, your contribution rate is based on your full time equivalent pensionable pay.
 Your employer also pays towards your retirement benefits.

 |£142,501 or more||14.5%|

 You can pay back contributions lost through strike breaks.
 If you decide to replace the lost pension, you'd have to pay back the employee’s and the employer’s contributions.
 You must elect within six months of the strike action in order to pay back the contributions.

 If you don’t want to be a member of the 2015 Scheme you can cancel your membership; this is called opting out.
 To opt out you must fill in an opt out form.
 This form should be given to the Fire and Rescue Authority.
 They'll stop taking pension contributions and tell us that you’ve opted out.

 If you’ve less than three months qualifying service when you opt out, you’d normally get a refund of contributions.
 However, if you’ve more than three months qualifying service, you’ll get deferred benefits.